Rik-de-Kort/pydantic-sql-bridge/README.md

 The `__id__` attribute is also not so nice to use.
 In the future Pydantic-SQL-bridge will include helpers to make this easier.

+The feature is a bit ORM-y in the sense that Pydantic-SQL-Bridge stops being a very thin wrapper and the reality of the SQL database.
+However, if you have a normalized schema, it will be quite common to want to work with data that's returned from a join rather than the individual tables themselves.
+Or you could just get the data from a view which does the joining, in which case the data is flat, but flat is better than nested anyway.

+2023-10-20 status: remove foreign key features

 ## Why not an ORM?

 "ORM" implies taking on object-oriented programming features like inheritance.
 This does not match with the database